labdesk-lims/labdesk.community/README.md

 # Introduction
 This is the LABDESK Community Page.
 Here you can download the latest version of our beloved LIMS.
 For professional support do not hesitate to contact us at https://labdesk.net/contact/

+# Labdesk VM
+Installing LABDESK is not a trivial task.
+Please contact us to download a copy of our fully fledged virtual machine for testing purposes.

 # Requirements
 Read more about the requirements running labdesk which are available at our documentation https://labdesk.net/documentation